ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

-The [POODLE](https://www.openssl.org/~bodo/ssl-poodle.pdf) attack is one example where an attacker abuses the version fallback to force an SSL 3.0 connection, and then exploit the vulnerability.
-Insecure version fallback in browsers pretty much breaks the actual version negotiation mechanisms.
-In response to this browsers vendors disabled version fallbacks to SSLv3, and then SSLv3 entirely, to prevent even up-to-date clients from being exploited.
+The [POODLE](https://www.openssl.org/~bodo/ssl-poodle.pdf) attack is one example where an attacker abuses the version fallback to force an SSL 3.0 connection.
+In response to this browsers vendors disabled version fallbacks to SSL 3.0, and then SSL 3.0 entirely, to prevent even up-to-date clients from being exploited.
+Insecure version fallback in browsers pretty much break the actual version negotiation mechanisms.

-Insecure version fallbacks have been disabled since [Firefox 37](https://bugzilla.mozilla.org/show_bug.cgi?id=1084025) and [Chrome 50](https://www.chromestatus.com/feature/5685183936200704).
-Browser telemetry data showed it was no longer necessary as TLS 1.2 and correct version negotiation was widely enough deployed.
+Version fallbacks have been disabled since
+[Firefox 37](https://bugzilla.mozilla.org/show_bug.cgi?id=1084025) and
+[Chrome 50](https://www.chromestatus.com/feature/5685183936200704).
+Browser
+telemetry data showed it was no longer necessary as after years, TLS 1.2 and correct version negotiation was deployed widely enough.

 ## The TLS_FALLBACK_SCSV cipher suite